 Are you feeling overwhelmed by your online presence on social media?
 Research suggests that there’s a significant negative impact associated with excessive screen time and digital dependence.

-Explore with us how to safeguard your mental wellbeing.
+Explore with us how to safeguard your mental wellbeing through healthy social media habits.

 The Pros and Cons of Social Media

-Social media offers a mixed bag of benefits and drawbacks, impacting our lives in numerous ways.
+Social media offers a mixed bag of benefits and drawbacks, including the pros and cons of social media, impacting our lives in numerous ways.

 The Negative Impact of Social Media on Mental Health

 Social media can contribute to bullying and cyberbullying, causing harm to mental health.
-It has also been linked to an increase in suicidal thoughts and behaviors among users.
+The impact of social media on children has also been linked to an increase in suicidal thoughts and behaviors among users.

 The connection between social media and bullying